AWESOME. They really sound great. I’d love to learn those drum fills, too!

 - correctly and

-Works?
-YEAH! 🙂 Head over to the final 4th step.
+Head over to the final 4th step now.

-Nope, you still can’t play your drum fill by rote?
-Don’t worry!
-Go back to step 2 now:
+What if you still can’t play your drum fill by heart?

-Keep your slow practice tempo and repeat your lick several times correctly.
+Keep your slow practice tempo and repeat your lick several times correctly again.

 Final 4th Step: Learn drum fills with your favorite songs